 Build and Deploy

-Concourse is the Analytical Platform service that automatically builds and deploys R Shiny apps, Web apps and Airflow data pipelines.
+Concourse is the Analytical Platform service that automatically builds and deploys R Shiny apps and Web apps.
 This is also known as ‘continuous integration’ and ‘continuous deployment’ (CI/CD).

 Concourse automatically scans git repositories in the moj-analytical-services Github organisation to find repos that are ready to build/deploy.
 It does this by checking whether repositories contains a ‘magic’ file (on the